 (Matthew 26:26–28; 28:19-20, Mark 14:22–24, Luke 22:17–20, Acts 2:41-42, 16:31-33, Romans 6:4, 1 Corinthians 11:23–26)

-We await the personal, imminent return of Jesus Christ in the clouds to receive His church, where they will dwell in His holy presence.
-This event will begin the seven year Tribulation on the earth.
-At the conclusion of this period, Christ will return triumphantly with His church to inaugurate His millennial reign over the earth.
-At the end of this millennial reign, God will usher in the new heaven and the new earth where the saints of God will dwell in His eternal presence to forever bring Him glory.
+We await the personal, imminent, premillennial return of Jesus Christ in the clouds to receive (catch) His church, where they will dwell in His holy presence.
+After a seven-year tribulation period on the earth, Christ will return triumphantly with His church to inaugurate His millennial reign.
+At the end of this millennial period, God will send Satan and the demons into the lake of fire.
+God will then usher in the new heaven and the new earth where the saints of God will dwell in His eternal presence to forever bring Him glory.

-The anticipation of these events motivates us to evangelism, holy living, committed service, the study of God’s word and fellowship with one another.
+The anticipation of these events motivates us to evangelism, holy living, committed service and the studying of God’s word.